NHDD 2023: Start planning today! Vermont Advance Directive Week: April 9-16 | National Health Care Decisions Day: April 16

 Vermont offers a registry for residents to submit their advance directives free of charge.
-The Vermont Advance Directive Registry is part of the national US Living Will Registry.
+The Vermont Advance Directive Registry (VADR) is part of the national US Advance Care Plan Registry (USACPR, formerly the US Living Will Registry).
 It is a secure online database where Vermonters can submit copies of their completed advance directive forms to be accessed by authorized health care facilities and providers.

 Complete your advance directive form.
 It must be signed and properly witnessed.

-Complete and sign the Registration Agreement to allow authorized healthcare facilities and providers to access your document.
+Complete the Required Information and sign in Document A of the VT Advance Directive Registry Registration Agreement and Authorization to Change form to allow authorized healthcare facilities and providers to access your document.

-Send your signed Registration Agreement and properly signed and witnessed advance directive to:
+Send your signed Registration Agreement/Authorization to Change form and properly signed and witnessed advance directive to:

 Vermont Advance Directive Registry